Kristina01111000/lavendersite/README.md

 - added a separate all products page so shop would work
 - added bundles chunk to top of shop page
+- go over why that is the best idea, change it if she doesn't like it